choria-io/website/blog/content/post/2019/09/16/ddl_generation.md

 draft: false
 ---

 DDL files have been a utter bane of existence for MCollective users - and since Choria provide a compatability layer likewise for Choria users.
-It's not limited to Choria though most remote invocation systems have these kinds of files and honestly they are all horrible - think WSDL, OpenAPI/Swagger etc, editing and maintaining any of these is really horrible.
+It's not limited to Choria though most remote invocation systems have these kinds of files and honestly they are all horrible - think WSDL, OpenAPI/Swagger etc, editing and maintaining any of these is really sub optimal.

 I have some plans to improve the situation, as much as we reasonably can, the first of which will land in our next release - `0.12.1` - which revolves around generating these files interactively.